The Secret To Staying Happy Is Getting Whatever Exposure To Nature You Can Get

 Plenty of research shows that spending time in nature has powerful health benefits.
-For people working in cities, that’s not always possible, but there an approximate way to stay positive at least: New research shows that even if you’re trapped in an office or only able to step outside for a moment, small exposures outdoorsy indicators–seeing trees, the sky, or hearing a birdsong–can boost your mood.
+For people working in cities, that’s not always possible, but there an approximate way to stay positive at least: New research shows that even if you’re trapped in an office or only able to step outside for a moment, small exposures to outdoorsy indicators–seeing trees, the sky, or hearing a birdsong–can boost your mood.

 The effect doesn’t disappear once you’ve returned to a cloistered cubicle or apartment: It can last for several hours, with especially strong results for people who suffer from mental disorders.

-The study, from King’s College London, was published in the January edition of BioScience, is called, “Urban Mind: Using Smartphone Technologies to Investigate the Impact of Nature on Mental Well-Being in Real Time.”
-Funding for the work was provided by The Van Alen Institute and Sustainable Society Network+, both of which champion ways to improve city living through better urban design.
+The study, from King’s College London, was published in the January edition of BioScience.
+Its proper title: “Urban Mind: Using Smartphone Technologies to Investigate the Impact of Nature on Mental Well-Being in Real Time.”
+The work was supported by by The Van Alen Institute and Sustainable Society Network+, both of which champion ways to improve city living through better urban design.

 To determine the connection, researchers used a smartphone app called Urban Mind that pushes short surveys to recipients at different intervals throughout the day.
 Users who accept the notification can geo-tag their location, and then answer several questions about their immediate surroundings.
 There’s a delay button if you’re busy, but the notice times out after 30 minutes.